Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Selection of signal events

 We apply two continuum suppression ($CS$) classifiers to suppress the dominant background process, $\epem\to\qqbar$.
 The first classifier, $CS1$, uses 10 variables.
 These are the ratio of zeroth to second Fox-Wolfram moments ($R_2$)~\cite{Fox:1978vu}, several modified Fox-Wolfram moments~\cite{Belle:2003fgr,Belle:2001ccu}, the cosine of the angle between the signal $B$-thrust and the rest-of-event (ROE) thrust axes, the cosine of the angle between the signal $B$-thrust and the $z$ axes, and the magnitude of the ROE thrust.
 The thrust axis is defined as the axis that maximizes the sum of the projected momenta of all particles~\cite{BaBar:2014omp}.
 The signal $B$ thrust axis is calculated using particles in the signal candidate, while the ROE thrust axis is determined from the charged particles and photons not used in the signal candidate reconstruction.
-The second classifier, $CS2$, is trained using events with $CS1 > 0.1$ and utilizes the event sphericity and aplanarity (which is a linear combination of the sphericity eigenvalue and 3/2 of the third sphericity eigenvalue\cite{Bjorken:1969wi}), the sum of the absolute value of the momenta of the particles moving along or against the thrust axis, harmonic moments (coefficients of the spherical harmonic event expansion around the thrust axis), the energy asymmetry between the two photons, modified Fox-Wolfram moments, and number of ALP candidates per event.
+The second classifier, $CS2$, is trained using events with $CS1 > 0.1$ and utilizes the event sphericity and aplanarity (which is a linear combination of the sphericity eigenvalue and 3/2 of the third sphericity eigenvalue\cite{Bjorken:1969wi}), the sum of the absolute value of the momenta of the particles moving along or against the thrust axis, harmonic moments (coefficients of the spherical harmonic event expansion around the thrust axis), the energy asymmetry between the two photons, modified Fox-Wolfram moments, and number of ALP candidates per event ($N_{\rm cand}$).
+We find, based on our simulation study, that $N_{\rm cand}$ is larger for signal events than for background ones.
 The most discriminating variables in both classifiers are the cosine of the angle between the signal $B$-thrust and ROE-thrust axes for the low ALP mass hypothesis and the reduced Fox-Wolfram $R2$ for the high ALP mass hypothesis.

 A major background arises from $\piz$ mesons produced in $\Upsilon(4S)\to B \bar B$ or $e^+ e^- \to q \bar q$ processes, decaying into $\gamma \gamma $.
 To suppress these, we first calculate identification variables by combining one photon, $\gamma_a$, from the reconstructed ALP candidate with any other photon, $\gamma_b$, in the ROE.
 For each pair of photons $(\gamma_a, \gamma_b)$, we perform three binary classification tests, each based on different assumptions about their source: